JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `pluginVersion`
 {#patchPluginXml-pluginVersion}

-The plugin version is displayed in the <control>Plugins</control> settings dialog and on the JetBrains Marketplace plugin page, and plugins uploaded to the JetBrains Marketplace must follow [semantic versioning](https://plugins.jetbrains.com/docs/marketplace/semver.htm).
+The plugin version is displayed in the <control>Plugins</control> settings dialog and on the JetBrains Marketplace plugin page.
+Plugins uploaded to the JetBrains Marketplace must follow [semantic versioning](https://plugins.jetbrains.com/docs/marketplace/semver.htm).

 The provided value will be assigned to the [`<version>`](plugin_configuration_file.md#idea-plugin__version) element.